 A Fusion of Ecology & Rustic Architecture

-Inspired by a profound sense of place and born of a deep connection to the landscape and biodiversity at Raven’s Nest Nature Sanctuary, Claudia designed the Sky Islands Safari Camp as a testament to the harmonious interactions between wildlife, plants, and people.
+From the start Claudia was inspired by a profound sense of place and a deep connection to the landscape and biodiversity at Raven’s Nest Nature Sanctuary.
+With this foundation in mind she artfully designed the Sky Islands Safari Camp, serving as a testament to the harmonious interactions between wildlife, plants, and people.

 Claudia’s vision for designing the Sky Islands Safari Camp in 2011 at Raven’s Nest Nature Sanctuary was guided by the following principles: